Trench: Military engineering

 Trenches have often been dug for military purposes.
 In the pre-firearm era, they were mainly a type of hindrance to an attacker of a fortified location, such as the moat around a castle (this is technically called a ditch).
 An early example of this can be seen in the Battle of the Trench, a religious war, one of the early battles fought by Muhammad.

 With the advent of accurate firearms, trenches were used to shelter troops.
 Trench warfare and tactics evolved further in the Crimean War, the American Civil War and World War I, until systems of extensive main trenches, backup trenches (in case the first lines were overrun) and communication trenches often stretched dozens of kilometres along a front without interruption, and some kilometres further back from the front line.
 The area of land between trenches in trench warfare is known as "No Man's Land" because it often offers no protection from enemy fire.
 After WW1 had concluded, the trench became a symbol of WW1 and its horrors.
+Some conflicts posterior to WW1 that had extensive use of trench systems include the Iran–Iraq War (1980-1988), Badme War (1998–2000) and the Russo-Ukrainian war (2014-present).